 The guiding principles regarding reporting child abuse or neglect may be summarised as follows:

-the safety and well-being of the child must take priority;
+the safety and well-being of the child must take priority.

 reports should be made without delay to the Agency.

 COMPLIANCE

 This policy document is specific and applies to all Comhaltas activities in the Republic of Ireland.
 Comhaltas in Northern Ireland, Britain, North America, South America, Australia, Japan and elsewhere will have due regard for children’s welfare and will be guided by legislation relevant to each jurisdiction.
 Comhaltas units/branches in each jurisdiction will provide CHILD SAFEGUARDING POLICIES relevant to requirements, which are designed to comply with current guidelines and with the legislative requirements of each country.
 Should any conflict arise between our policies and procedures and the laws of individual countries, then the relevant law will take precedence.
 We will endeavour to ensure that our policy documents are updated appropriately to reflect future changes in legislation.